Cyprian-Branco/Pizza_Shop/README.md

 # DELANI STUDIO
 #### Pizza Shop.
-This is a simple webpage that allows you to choose and purchase pizza of your on type and size.
+This is a simple webpage that allows you to choose and purchase pizza of your own type and size.
 #### By **Cyprian Bowen**

 ## Project live site